 Term/Termination

 If accepted by Company, this proposal shall be effective on the date so accepted (the “Acceptance Date”) and be deemed to be an agreement between the parties.
-If Company has not caused a meeting to be scheduled between EOL and appropriate personnel of the Prospect within fifteen (15) business days of the Acceptance Date, the Relationship shall be terminated and neither EOL nor Company shall have any further obligations to each other under this agreement, save and except for any obligations of confidentiality, which obligations shall survive any such termination.
-If, however, contact with the Prospect has been initiated within the foregoing fifteen (15) day period, the Relationship and this proposal shall deemed to be effective and shall remain in place until terminated, which termination shall occur upon the earlier of (i) the date of the completion of a Transaction by EOL to the Prospect or (ii) December 15, 2001.
+If Company has not caused a meeting to be scheduled between EOL and appropriate personnel of the Prospect within forty-five (45) days of the Acceptance Date, the Relationship shall be terminated and neither EOL nor Company shall have any further obligations to each other under this agreement, save and except for any obligations of confidentiality, which obligations shall survive any such termination.
+If, however, contact with the Prospect has been initiated within the foregoing forty-five (45) day period, the Relationship and this proposal shall deemed to be effective and shall remain in place until terminated, which termination shall occur upon the earlier of (i) the date of the completion of a Transaction by EOL to the Prospect or (ii) March 15, 2002.
 Upon termination as provided for in the preceding sentence, neither EOL nor Company shall have any further obligations to each other, save and except for any obligations of confidentiality, which obligations shall survive any such termination.

 Confidentiality

-The agreement between EOL and Company, together with any information exchanged between EOL and Company in relation to the Prospect and the Transaction, shall be deemed to be “Confidential Information” of EOL and will be governed by the terms of that certain Non-Disclosure Agreement entered into between EOL and Company on _____________________, 2001, the terms and conditions of which are incorporated into this proposal for all purposes.
+The agreement between EOL and Company, together with any information exchanged between EOL and Company in relation to the Prospect and the Transaction, shall be deemed to be “Confidential Information” of EOL and will be governed by the terms of that certain Non-Disclosure Agreement entered into between EOL and Company on _____________________, 2001 (the “Confidentiality Agreement”), the terms and conditions of which are incorporated into this proposal for all purposes.

 Independent Contractor